Australian prime minister says Novak Djokovic ‘must prove’ why he received exemption

 The federal government, however, is responsible for international borders and visas and did not participate in the process for considering exemptions.
 Morrison added that some exemptions had been granted — provided adequate reasons were shown.
 “So the circumstances are not unique.
 The issue is whether he has sufficient evidence to support that he would qualify for that exception,” he said.

 Djokovic has not made known his reasons for seeking an exemption from getting vaccinated.
-Craig Tiley, the CEO of Tennis Australia, told reporters that reasons could include past reactions to vaccines, recent surgery, myocarditis or evidence of a covid-19 infection in the previous six months.
+Craig Tiley, the CEO of Tennis Australia, told reporters that reasons could include past reactions to vaccines, recent surgery, myocarditis or evidence of a coronavirus infection in the previous six months.
 Djokovic’s response to coronavirus protocols, and that of his team, has been alternately blithe, coy and hostile over the past 18 months.
 In June 2020, Djokovic, his wife, fellow player Grigor Dimitrov and a handful of coaches and trainers tested positive for the coronavirus after taking part in a short-lived exhibition he created in Serbia and Croatia, known as the Adria Tour, which was staged with minimal pandemic precautions.
 He recovered in time to compete in the U.S. Open two months later.

 His announcement Tuesday made no mention of whether his opinion on the protocols had changed.